liam866/Food-Recommendation-Pipeline-OCR-RAG/README.md

-# Menu-to-Insight: Microservices OCR & RAG Pipeline
+# Menu-to-Insight: OCR & RAG Food Recommendation Pipeline

-Menu-to-Insight is a containerised system that converts restaurant menu images into helpful dietary recommendations.
-By combining OCR-based layout detection with Retrieval-Augmented Generation (RAG), the application provides grounded nutritional recommendations with verifiable reasoning.
-The system is built on a modular microservices architecture, ensuring a traceable data flow from raw image ingestion to final LLM inference.
+Menu-to-Insight is a containerised AI pipeline that transforms restaurant menu images into structured dietary recommendations.
+Menu text is extracted via OCR, embedded in a vector database, and retrieved as context for a local LLM to generate grounded and verifiable insights with nutritional reasoning.

+The system is built with a decoupled architecture, orchestrated via Docker Compose, with separate services for API, Vision, and Vector processing.
+Structured logging and observability ensure reliable communication and traceable data flow across services.

 ---